nodejs/llhttp/README.md

 |:------------|-----------:|------------:|:--------|
 | llhttp      | 8192.00 mb | 886.66 mb/s | 9.24 s  |
 | http_parser | 8192.00 mb | 605.06 mb/s | 13.54 s |

+## Maintenance

+`llhttp` project has less 1000 LoC (lines of code), while the same code in [`http_parser`][0] is implemented in approximately 2000 LoC.
+All optimizations and multi-character matching in `llhttp` is generated automatically, and thus doesn't and any maintenance cost at all.

+## Verification

+The state machine graph is encoded explicitly in `llhttp`.

+WIP.

 #### LICENSE